hreynier/hreynier/README.md

 <br />

 Hi, I'm [Harvey Reynier](https://harveyreynier.com), a product-minded software engineer and web developer 🚀 based in London.
 Currently, I'm working on a full-stack React app, [Techstart](https://app.harveyreynier.com), to aggregate entry-level tech jobs from a range of job sites.
 Previously, I helped contribute to an open-source community project ✨ to promote open and democratic data science at [Bring Your Own Map](https://bring-your-own-map.firebaseapp.com/).
-I'm also working on  Besides programming, I love travelling 🗺️, coffee ☕, and music 🎧.
+Besides programming, I love travelling 🗺️, coffee ☕, and music 🎧.